jillesvangurp/es-kotlin-client/README.md

 ## Scrolling searches made easy

 Scrolling is kind of tedious in Elastisearch.
 You have to keep track of scroll ids and get pages of results one by one.
 This requires boilerplate.
 We use Kotlin sequences to solve this.
+Sequences are lazy, so this won't run out of memory and you can safely stream process huge indiceses.
+Very nice in combination with bulk indexing.

 The Kotlin API is exactly the same as a normal paged search (see above).
 But please note that things like ranking don't work with scrolling searches and there are other subtle differences on the Elasticsearch side.